Penelope Pudding (a genius pseudonym) writes:

 I like to tell this story because I worry that too many writers sit around, waiting for their one great idea to emerge, when that idea might already exist, waiting to be unearthed.

-So if you’re waiting for the next great novel idea to reveal itself to you, why not pick up a pen and starting writing while you wait?
+So if you’re waiting for the next great novel idea to reveal itself to you, why not pick up a pen and start writing while you wait?